vanda/etc-docs/notebooks/ai-explorations/challenges/image/3-object-classification-class.md

 ### Cultural Heritage

+#### 2024

+  * Yemelianenko, T. et al. (2024) ‘An approach for dataset extension for object detection in artworks using open-vocabulary models’, in Proceedings of the European Conference on Computer Vision (ECCV) Workshops.
+Milan (Italie), Italy: ECCV.
+Available at: https://hal.science/hal-04820558 (Accessed: 25 January 2025).

+  * Ramos, P. et al. (2024) ‘No Annotations for Object Detection in Art through Stable Diffusion’. arXiv.
+Available at: https://doi.org/10.48550/arXiv.2412.06286.

+  * Meyer, L. et al. (2024) ‘Algorithmic Ways of Seeing: Using Object Detection to Facilitate Art Exploration’, in Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems.
+New York, NY, USA: Association for Computing Machinery (CHI ’24), pp. 1–18.
+Available at: https://doi.org/10.1145/3613904.3642157.

 #### 2023

   * Zullich, M. et al. (2023) ‘An Artificial Intelligence System for Automatic Recognition of Punches in Fourteenth-Century Panel Painting’, IEEE Access, 11, pp. 5864–5883.
 Available at: https://doi.org/10.1109/ACCESS.2023.3236502.